-The financial statements are prepared in sterling, which is the functional currency of the company.
-Monetary amounts in these financial statements are rounded to the nearest £.
+The financial statements are prepared in CZK, which is the functional currency of the company.
+Monetary amounts in the financial statements are rounded to the nearest CZK.

 The financial statements have been prepared under the historical cost convention.
 The principal accounting policies adopted are set out below.